domm/DBIx-SchemaChecksum/README.md

 # AUTHORS

-- Thomas Klausner <domm@cpan.org>
+- Thomas Klausner <domm@plix.at>
 - Maroš Kollár <maros@cpan.org>
 - Klaus Ita <koki@worstofall.com>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2012 by Thomas Klausner, Maroš Kollár, Klaus Ita.
+This software is copyright (c) 2012 - 2021 by Thomas Klausner, Maroš Kollár, Klaus Ita.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.